GibbsConsulting/django-plotly-dash/docs/development.rst

 also provides some way of replicating it.
 Issues that cannot be replicated within a virtualenv are unlikely to get much attention, if any.

+To report a bug, create a `github issue <https://github.com/GibbsConsulting/django-plotly-dash/issues>`_.